 For the speaker, your multitasking presents special problems.
 In some venues - music and theater offerings, especially - audience use of electronic devices has stopped the show while the performer asks that people put the devices away, stop texting, browsing, and Twittering.
 Some presenters say that they've often wanted to make the same request.
 Across the rows of chairs in a meeting room or around a conference table, the key-pushing posture is visible and distracting.
 And because the listener's eyes are downward, absorbed in scrolling or messaging, the presenter cannot initiate or maintain the eye focus that is essential to effective communication.

-If such inattention irritates you, you're not alone, as the New York Times reports.
+If such inattention irritates you, you're not alone.

 In a public forum, what the multitasker communicates is that what the speaker is saying, and perhaps the meeting itself, is less important than what's on the smartphone.
 Unless that is the message you want to send to everyone within view, put the electronic device away during meetings and presentations.